anujk1167/annu_news/README.md

 - Beautiful UI with date formatting
 - Works on Android, iOS, and Web (if enabled)

-## Screenshots
-(You can add screenshots later)

 ## How to Run
-clone the repo
+clone the repo ,
-flutter pub get
+flutter pub get ,
 flutter run